voidberg-archive/DrupalDroid/README.md

 Uploading large files
 =====================

-Android Asynchronous Http Client supports file uploading but it reads the whole contents of the file in memory which will not work for large files, causing your application to crash with an out of memory exception.
+Android Asynchronous Http Client supports file uploading but reads the whole contents of the files in memory which will not work for large files, causing your application to crash with an out of memory exception.

 The solution is to go a bit lower level and use the underlying HttpClient to do the upload attaching the files as